Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 It occurs in bad weather conditions, and it’s caused by the scirocco wind that hinders the flow of the lagoon water towards the sea and the tide that raises the sea level.

-When high tide is expected, the city installs elevated walkaways to allow residents and tourists to keep walking without getting wet.
+When high tide is expected (read about acqua alta), the city installs elevated walkaways to allow residents and tourists to keep walking without getting wet.

 You’ll find them in the lowest parts of Venice, such as St. Mark’s Square and Rialto.
 In November 2020, the Mose, the system of mobile dams that is protecting the city from the highest tides, came into operation.